jlinclabs/jlinx-docs/docs/building-with-ledgers/channels.md

 Channels use two or more [Micro Ledgers](/docs/micro-ledgers) to communicate.

 Since [Micro Ledgers](/docs/micro-ledgers) are single-author we can only send data out by appending new events to the ledger.
-So there needs at least one stream to emit on and one other stream to listen to.
+So there needs to be at least one stream to emit on and one other stream to listen to.

 ## Pairwise Channel